zbm-dev/zfsbootmenu/README.md

 loglevel=7 zfs.zfs_arc_max=8589934592
 ```

-## EFI
+# EFI booting

-ZFSBootMenu integrates nicely with an EFI system.
-There will be two key things to configure here.

-* The mountpoint of the EFI partition and its contents.
-* The mountpoint of the boot environment `/boot` and its contents.

-Each boot environment should have its `/boot` directory in the ZFS filesystem.
-Using the above example, `zroot/ROOT/void.2019.11.01` would contain `/boot` with kernel/initramfs pairs:
+Although ZFSBootMenu images can be booted on legacy BIOS systems or (on other platforms) alternative firmware, ZFSBootMenu integrates nicely with modern UEFI systems.
+ZFSBootMenu builds a custom initramfs image around a standard Linux kernel.
+Most distributions compile the Linux kernel with an EFI stub loader; the ZFSBootMenu kernel and initramfs pair can therefore be booted directly by most UEFI implementations or by EFI boot managers like rEFInd or gummiboot (systemd-boot).

+When generating ZFSBootMenu images from a local host, it is possible to edit `/etc/zfsbootmenu/config.yaml` to copy the ZFSBootMenu kernel and initramfs directly to your EFI system partition.
+Suppose that the directory listing for your current `/boot` looks like

 ```
 # ls /boot